-To understand how much space should be allocated for write journals and read cache in a specific cluster configuration, run the
+To understand how much space should be allocated for write journals in a specific cluster configuration, run the

 vstorage advise-configuration command.
 Using cluster parameters as input data, the command will output suggestions on how to optimize the cluster performance, set up the host, and mount the cluster via

-In general, optimization for write journals means that about 70% of SSD space should be used for said journals and about 30% for read cache; Optimization for reads means the opposite proportion.
-If optimization for either writes or reads is not the goal, the idea is to use equal parts of SSD space for write journals and read cache.
-In each case, some space should be reserved for checksums and such (the amount to reserve is also suggested by the
+In general, optimization for write journals means that about 70% of SSD space should be used for said journals.
+Also some space should be reserved for checksums and such (the amount to reserve is also suggested by the

 vstorage advise-configuration command).